Jo at Oosterbeek with Kate ter Horst.

 Consequently, Jo has fifteen years' experience as a Battlefield Guide and has undertaken tours both covering the Western Front and Gallipoli in relation to the First World War and for the Second World war covering areas of Dunkirk, the Battle of Britain, the Normandy Campaign and Operation Market Garden.
 She has experience in working with a diversity of clients including schools and adults (UK, Australian, American and Canadians) and has also worked with military groups including cadets, and Regular and Reserve forces undertaking battlefield studies and staff rides.

 Together with experience gained as a battlefield guide, she is fully experienced in the various facets of tour management, health and safety and regulations pertaining to schools tours.

-She especially enjoys guiding in the Netherlands (Operation Market Garden) Normandy and the Western Front and has extensive experience working with both British and Australian clients.
+She especially enjoys guiding in the Netherlands (Operation Market Garden), Normandy (D-Day and the Battle of Normandy), and the Western Front, and has extensive experience working with American, Australian, British and Canadian clients.